Quadratic matrix inequalities with applications to data-based control: Matrix versions of Finsler's lemma and Yakubovich's S-lemma

 \subsubsection{Full block S-procedure and LMI relaxations}

 In this section, we point out a relation between Theorem~\ref{t:strictS-lemmaN22} and the literature on LMI relaxations in robust control, see \cite{Scherer2005,Scherer2006,Scherer2006b}.
 First of all, we acknowledge that these references are able to deal with more general uncertainty sets than those defined by quadratic matrix inequalities (i.e., the set $\calZ_r(N)$).
 Nevertheless, we can apply the general theory of \cite{Scherer2005} to obtain a matrix S-lemma with a strict inequality on $M$.
-To obtain the result, we substitute $A = 0$, $B = I$, $W(x) = -M$ and
+To obtain the result, we substitute $A = 0$, $B = I$, $W(x) = -M$ and into Equation (1.2) of \cite{Scherer2005}.
+Then, we combine the full block S-procedure (c.f. \cite{Scherer2001},\cite[p.
+367]{Scherer2005}) with the fact that the LMI relaxation of \cite{Scherer2005} is exact for a single full block \cite[Thm.
+5.3]{Scherer2005}.
+This yields the following result.